PureWriter/writer.drakeet.com/sources/Pure Writer Desktop.md

-> Pure Writer Writer Desktop itself is completely FREE, and **it is currently very basic**, providing only two-directions real-time synchronous editing for your current article, even it may not work for you at all ⚠️⚠️⚠️. **If you are going to pay _JUST_ for this Desktop, I strongly recommend that you reconsider it.**
+> Pure Writer Writer Desktop itself is completely FREE and **open-source**. **It is currently very basic**, providing only two-directions real-time synchronous editing for your current article, even it may not work for you at all ⚠️⚠️⚠️. **If you are going to pay _JUST_ for this Desktop, I strongly recommend that you reconsider it.**

 This is the first alpha version of Pure Writer Desktop, which is designed and developed by me just like [Pure Writer for Android](https://writer.drakeet.com).
 It is very difficult to develop this desktop version.
 At present, it is still very basic.
 It can only provide basic real-time connection and synchronous editing.
 If you encounter dissatisfaction or problems during use, please understand and wait for its subsequent updates.